6-7? Unc? Chicken Banana?! 20 Gen Alpha Slang Phrases Driving Parents Nuts—Decoded

 7. Chicken Jockey

 I would like to define this phrase for you, but—once again–it really has no discernable meaning.
 It is basically just the new skibidi toilet and serves the same purpose—namely to fill any moment of silence in the most nonsensical way.
 Say it whenever you feel the need, in any context, because it’s basically just a verbal tic.
-Though I’d be remiss not to mention that I’ve also been told that kids are especially fond of shouting this at the screen, Rocky Horror Picture style, during the Minecraft movie.
+Though I’d be remiss not to mention that I’ve also been told that kids are especially fond of shouting this at the screen, Rocky Horror Picture Show-style, during the Minecraft movie.
 (In fact, its origin is from the Minecraft video game—a chicken jockey is a rare mob of tiny baby zombies riding on the back of full-sized chickens.
-I told you this one made no sense).
+I told you this one made no sense.)

 “Hey, what’s up?”
-“Chicken jockey.”

 8. You Stole My Brainrot